ethereum/fe/docs/src/user-guide/tutorials/erc-20.md

 - how to use `self` and `Context` in Fe functions
 - how to emit custom events
 - how to build a contract using `fe build`
-- how to deploy an interact with a contract using Foundry
+- how to deploy and interact with a contract using Foundry